Determining the Required Down Payment

 Lenders require full documentation of down payment sources.
 For investment property purchases, the most common acceptable sources include personal checking and savings accounts with a documented paper trail (typically 60 days of bank statements), proceeds from the sale of other assets (stocks, bonds, real estate), retirement account withdrawals or loans, and equity accessed through a HELOC or cash-out refinance on another property.
 Each source requires specific documentation to verify that the funds are the borrower’s own assets and not borrowed from an undisclosed source.

-Bank statements must show the funds on deposit for at least two statement cycles (60 days) prior to closing, or the borrower must provide a documented paper trail for any large deposits appearing within that window.
-A large deposit is typically defined as any single deposit exceeding 50% of the borrower’s monthly qualifying income .
-Unexplained large deposits can delay or jeopardize the loan because they raise questions about whether the borrower is using borrowed funds disguised as savings.
+Per standard underwriting requirements aligned with GSE guidelines, bank statements must document funds on deposit for at least two statement cycles (60 days) prior to closing, with large deposits requiring a documented paper trail showing the source of funds. for any large deposits appearing within that window.Under conventional lending guidelines, a large deposit is defined as any single deposit exceeding 50% of the total monthly qualifying income, requiring documentation of the source of funds Unexplained large deposits can delay or jeopardize the loan because they raise questions about whether the borrower is using borrowed funds disguised as savings.

 For HELOC-sourced down payments, the lender will include the HELOC payment in the borrower’s debt-to-income ratio calculation.
 If the HELOC is in a draw period with interest-only payments, the lender uses the interest-only payment.
 If the HELOC has converted to repayment, the fully amortizing payment is used.
 This additional monthly obligation reduces the borrower’s purchasing power on the investment property.